realpython/members/README.md

 #### Incomplete

-1. Users should be active to view the content (current)
-1. Users should be able to contact support
+1. Users should be able to contact support (current)
 1. Admin should be able to view all lessons
 1. Users should be able to search across all lessons
 1. Users should be able to hide/show lessons on the sidebar